retroryan/real_estate_ai_search/elasticsearch_in_depth/elastic_in_depth.md

 - Consider using suggest API for better typo handling

 #### Example 4: Phrase Search with Proximity - Finding Related Terms Near Each Other

+**Overview:**
+Phrase search with proximity (slop) finds documents where specified terms appear near each other, even if not directly adjacent.
+The "slop" parameter defines how many positions terms can be apart while still matching.
+This is powerful for finding conceptually related content where exact phrases may vary - for example, "revenue growth" might appear as "revenue showed strong growth" in actual documents.
+The query maintains the semantic relationship between terms while allowing for natural language variations.

+**What this query does:**
+Finds documents where "revenue" and "growth" appear within 3 words of each other, matching variations like "revenue growth", "revenue showed strong growth", or "revenue in Q3 showed growth", with English stemming to also match "revenues grew".

+**Where This Code Runs:**
+- **Execution Context**: Advanced search features in research applications
+- **Typical Usage**: Legal document search, patent search, financial research tools
+- **Backend Service**: Often part of a "query builder" service that constructs complex queries
+- **Infrastructure**: Runs on data nodes with positional index enabled
+- **Index Requirements**: Fields must be indexed with positions (default for text fields)
+- **Common UI Pattern**: Advanced search forms with "near" or "within N words" options

 **The Query:**
 ```json